Aim of the project: Development and testing of an antisense oligonucleotide (AON) therapy for Dutch-type Cerebral Amyloid Angiopathy (D-CAA)

 This project involves the development of an antisense oligonucleotide (AON) therapy for SCA3, in which the toxicity of the disease-causing protein ataxin-3 is reduced by AON-induced exon skipping.
 The efficacy and specificity of the AON treatment is investigated in neuronally differentiated induced pluripotent stem cells and a mouse model.

-In partnership with ProQR, this project focuses on ways to alter toxicity of the mutant huntingtin protein by removing the hotspot of cleavage sites via exon skipping in the HTT gene, in animal and human iPSC organoid models.
+This project focuses on ways to alter toxicity of the mutant huntingtin protein by removing the hotspot of cleavage sites via exon skipping in the HTT gene, in animal and human iPSC organoid models.

 The aim of the project is to develop a new antisense oligonucleotide (AON) therapy for Alzheimer’s disease (AD) and Dutch-type cerebral amyloid angiopathy (D-CAA) by using an exon skipping approach to decrease the forming of amyloid-beta.
 The AON will be tested in control and patient-derived neuronally differentiated induced pluripotent stem (iPS) cells and in a mouse model.